xEdziu/authBase/README.md

 Some files contains a ready PHPMailer function which is prepared to send email.

-Files in authBase are predicted to use AJAX or jQuery.
+Files in authBase are prepared to use AJAX or jQuery.

-It can be easily used with [sweetAlert2](https://sweetalert2.github.io/) library for fancy alerts.
+It is compatibile with [sweetAlert2](https://sweetalert2.github.io/) library for fancy alerts.

 Feel free to use it :)